bluewater1234/metamask-wallet-bot/README.md

 # BSC-API

 ### Api -
-- Create account
-- Check BNB Balance
-- Check Token Balance
-- Transfer BNB
+- check BNB balance
-- Transfer Token
+- check BUSDT balance
+- check BUSD balance

 ### Changes to be done in code -
-- Update .env file
-    - CONTRACT_ADDRESS - set the contract address
-    - PRIVATEKEY
-    - SENDAMOUNT
-This is BSC token multi sender projecct
+- This create wallet from random privatekey.
+- This is check the balances of tokens from the created wallet addresses and save to database once there is balance.